artemplv/QuickChat-AI/README.md

 ### AI chatbot
 Users can communicate with a chatbot that is created using OpenAI API.
 In those chats, context is also used, so users can have a comprehensive conversation experience.
 Users are able to reset the context.
-**Note:** Chatbot "lives" in the app as another user and can be invited to any chat by its username (ai_friend).
+**Note:** Chatbot "lives" in the app as another user and can be invited to any chat by its username.

 ![ai-chat](https://github.com/artemplv/messenger-web-app/assets/48654322/b0c36b01-fdaa-4e90-8fe9-bf363d4052c3)

 ### Media in chats
-In live chats, users can send pictures from their desktops and mobiles.
+Users can send pictures from their devices.

 ![media-chats](https://github.com/artemplv/messenger-web-app/assets/48654322/c5d94866-e727-4cde-8e71-8c2ee129a7bc)